estuary/flow/site/docs/guides/create-derivation.md

 ## Pull your specification files locally

 To begin working in your local environment, you must authenticate Flow from the command line.
-Then, you'll need to add your source collection's specification files to a **draft** and copy the draft locally.
+Then, you'll need to add your source collection's specification files to a **draft** and bring the draft into your local environment for editing.

 1. Go to the [Flow web application](https://dashboard.estuary.dev).
 On the **Admin** page, click the **CLI-API** tab and copy the access token.